vita-student-projects/vision-based_vehicle_speed_estimation_gr26/README.md

 <img width="600" src="./mse_loss.jpeg"/>
 <p align="center"> Mean Square Error loss of train and validation dataset</p>
 </p>
-Note : In this particular project, we have chosen to utilize the **Mean Squared Error (MSE)** as our loss function.
+In this particular project, we have chosen to utilize the **Mean Squared Error (MSE)** as our loss function.
 The reason behind this choice stems from the nature of our task, which involves predicting the speed.
 In this context, speed prediction is considered a regression problem, where the goal is to estimate a continuous value rather than a categorical or discrete outcome.

 By employing the MSE loss function, we are able to measure the discrepancy between our predicted speed values and the actual speed values in a quantitative manner.
 The MSE calculates the average squared difference between these values, providing a comprehensive assessment of the accuracy and performance of our regression model.

+**Result** : By achieving an MSE of around 14 across the validation sets, we can have increased confidence in the reliability of our speed prediction system, as it demonstrates a relatively small average deviation from the true speed values.
 ## Usage:

     ego-vehicle-speed-estimation